 - Cryptocurrency Miners — They are used to perform complex calculations which are downloaded from a special server.
 This is done via a special program that takes advantage of the hardware resources: CPU, memory, GPU and hard disk space.
 When one of the tasks is complete digital currency will be automatically transferred to the wallets of the hackers.

 - Browser Hijackers — They represent malicious addons made for the most popular web browsers.
 When installed they will modify the default settings (home page, search engine and new tabs page) in order to redirect the victims to a hacker-controlled landing page.

 - Ransomware — These viruses will encrypt the user data according to a built-in list of target file types.
 A strong cipher will be used to encrypt the data, in most cases a special extension will be applied to the victim files.
 A ransomware note will be created in order to blackmail the victims into paying the victims a fee in order to access their data.

 As the Betload Trojan is build on a modular foundation it allows the hacker operators to create various behavior patterns and scenarios.
 Future versions may include other modules as well.

 Remove NtCrypt Crypter Completely

 To remove Betload Trojan manually from your computer, follow the step-by-step removal tutorial written down below.
 In case this manual removal does not get rid of the miner malware completely, you should search for and remove any leftover items with an advanced anti-malware tool.
 Such software can keep your computer secure in the future.

 - Guide 1: How to Remove Betload Trojan from Windows.

-- Guide 2: Get rid of Betload Trojan from Mac OS X.
+- Guide 2: Get rid of Betload Trojan on Mac OS X.

-- Guide 3: Remove Betload Trojan from Google Chrome.
+- Guide 3: Remove Betload Trojan in Google Chrome.